Moving is stressful enough without having to worry about insurance coverage for the move. There are several options, but which one is right for you?

 For high value items like jewelry or antiques, you can declare them as Items of Extraordinary Value for extra coverage.
 They must be listed individually and have a worth of $100 per pound or greater.
 The extra cost will be reflected in your quote.

 Some states allow third party cargo insurance to be purchased through the mover, but most ban the practice.
 In states where this is allowed, the mover is required to give you a copy of the policy at the time of purchase.
+Remember that your insurance premium may also depend on your credit score.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 If you decide to go with insurance to supplement basic movers liability, there are several options available.
 The average quoted cost is usually less than 1.5% of the goods.
 Typically, full replacement value policies are either valued inventory or lump sum.